Maru Sira: Controversy over Siripala's death

 On the night before the execution (August 4, 1975), the prison authorities gave Siripala a strong dose of sedatives (Largactil) to prevent another escape attempt and keep him calm.
 The sedatives caused Siripala to collapse into a state of unconsciousness and lifelessness from which he did not recover.
 Prison authorities were unable to formally prepare him for the execution.
 Hence, they carried him to the gallows on a stretcher and laid him on the trapdoor.
 The noose was then placed around his neck and the executioner (hangman) opened the trapdoor.
 Due to the shortfall (2 ft.
 2 in.) caused by his slumped position, Siripala died from slow strangulation.
 If he had been standing, he would have died instantly from a cervical fracture.
 During that prison process of Siripala's execution, Ranmanika who was waiting outside at the prison doors ran along the streets in Kandy city yelling "my husband was killed and hanged".

 Aftermath

 News of Siripala's controversial death led to public outrage and controversy.
 The then president appointed a committee to look into the controversies created by Siripala's death on gallows.
 His death affected the debate on capital punishment in Sri Lanka.

 Siripala's skull

 The Medical Faculty of Ruhuna University keeps Siripala's head as an exhibit.
 As family members of Siripala mentioned (as of 2021), medical authorities keep his head without the consent of the family members of Siripala.
-It is believed that his head was removed from his body during the exhumation for the autopsy and judicial-medical purposes following the Presidential Committee (in 1976?).
+It is believed that his head was removed from his body during the exhumation for the autopsy and judicial-medical purposes following the Presidential Committee, likely in 1976.